 You can also check out the food trucks, hot dog carts and and ice cream trucks that regularly park near the CBC building on Front Street.

 4. When are the shows and how early should we get there to get a good spot?

-We encourage you to use our convenient stroller parking located by the John Street entrance and the CBC Parents Pit Stop.
+We encourage you to use our convenient stroller parking located by the Wellington Street entrance and the CBC Parents Pit Stop.

 5. The pictures of CBC Kids Days look packed!
 Is it going to be really busy?

 CBC Kids Days is a very popular event, but it's an event that you don’t want to miss!

 Plan your day wisely.
-The least busy time tends to be the morning on the first day (July 19).
-To make it easier to navigate the event, we offer stroller parking at the John Street entrance and CBC Parents Pit Stop.
+The least busy time tends to be the morning on the first day (July 18).
+To make it easier to navigate the event, we offer stroller parking at the Wellington Street entrance and CBC Parents Pit Stop.

 You can use the Kid Care Centre for all your parenting needs.
 Feeding, diaper changing and bottle warming are at your disposal.
 And if you’re feeling hot outside, you can come inside to cool down (or dry off).
 There are lots of activities both inside and outside.

 Meet & Greet lines can be long, but most of the mascot characters will also walk around during the day and at the end of the event.
 If a Meet & Greet line closes, you may still get a chance to meet your favourite character.

 6. Is there somewhere to change my baby?
 Somewhere to nurse or feed my infant?
 Somewhere to have a little quiet time?

-We offer a feeding and baby changing station at the CBC Parents Pit Stop located inside the Conference Centre, which can be accessed at the top of the ramp in the CBC atrium.
+We offer a feeding station at the CBC Parents Pit Stop located inside the Conference Centre, which can be accessed at the top of the ramp in the CBC atrium.